rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------<br>

 <b>Update 8: The shock of receiving the reply to a nobel-dressed godzilla is still settling in:</b>
-Some snippets after i blew my shit. <br>
+Some snippets after i blew my shit.
+We have carried this burden long.
+They deserve to be finally out in the open.
+It is bigger than me.
+All credit goes to MLCollective.
+Please help me stay grounded, ego has a way of getting to my head.<br>